Faculty Areas of Expertise and Interest

 Generalized linear models provide a flexible generalization of linear models.
 The use of generalized linear models provides the flexibility to model responses of various types, including continuous responses (as in multiple linear regression), dichotomous responses (as in logistic regression), and counts (as in Poisson regression).
 More specifically, a generalized linear model allows a linear model to be related to the response variable via a link function and by allowing the variance of each response to be a function of its mean value, thus relaxing the often inappropriate variance homogeneity assumption.
 Available software allows for the building of valid and precise generalized linear models involving multiple predictors and for the implementation of regression diagnostic procedures.

-, Ibrahim, Liu, Preisser, Qaqish, Sen, Sotres-Alvarez, Stewart, Truong, Zhou, Zhu
+Faculty: Ibrahim, Q. Li, Liu, Preisser, Qaqish, Sen, Sotres-Alvarez, Stewart, Truong, Zhou, Zhu

 Longitudinal or Dependent Data

 Correlated data arise in many public health settings, such as when multiple measurements are taken on a single subject or subjects within a family.
 Longitudinal data are a special case of correlated data in which outcomes from each subject are measured over time.
 Methods for analysis of longitudinal data are a major research area in the department, with considerable overlap with many other research areas, including generalized linear models, clinical trials survival analysis, Bayesian methods, survey sampling statistical genetics and computational biology, missing data, nonparametric methods, and imaging.

 Faculty: Bair, Cai, Ibrahim, Preisser, Qaqish, Sen, Sotres-Alvarez, Stewart, Tan, Truong, Zeng, Zhou, Zhu